-The MFD/VELOX heat exchanger consists of copper finned-tubes.
+The MFD heat exchanger consists of copper finned-tubes.
 The heat exchanger requires proper water conditions to remain efficient and function properly.
-Information of proper water treatment can be found on our website www.harscopk.com type in search: "water quality".
-For information, please refer to Harsco Industrial, Patterson-Kelley Multi-Metal Systems Water Quality Standards as it appears in Appendix C - Water Quality Standard for Hydronic Boilers in Multi-Metal Systems as this applies to the warranty of your heat exchanger.
+Information of proper water treatment can be found on our website www.pattersonkelley.com type in search: "water quality".
+For information, please refer to Patterson-Kelley Multi-Metal Systems Water Quality Standards as it appears in Appendix.com - Water Quality Standards on Hydronic Boilers in Multi-Metal Systems as this applies to the warranty of your heat exchanger.